solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 This feature is only supported in the General Purpose and Memory Optimized tiers.

-### Configuring Data Encryption At-Rest Guides
+### Configuring Data Encryption At Rest Guides

 -   [Single Server
     BYOK](https://docs.microsoft.com/azure/mysql/concepts-data-encryption-mysql)

-Moreover, data in-transit is protected using SSL/TLS, which is enforced by default.
+Moreover, data-in-transit is protected using SSL/TLS, which is enforced by default.
 However, it is possible to allow insecure connections for legacy applications or enforce a minimum TLS version for connections.
 Consult the guides below, as Flexible Server's TLS enforcement status